waylandzhang/livermore-token-vesting-program/README.md

 The Livermore Project is scheduled to launch on March 10, 2025, with token distribution continuing over a 5-year period according to the vesting schedules defined in this program.

+## Audit

+The Livermore Token Vesting Program has been audited by Hashlock, a leading blockchain security firm.
+The audit confirms the program's security features and validates its implementation according to best practices.

+- **Audit Provider**: Hashlock
+- **Audit Status**: Secure
+- **Audit Date**: April 2025

+For full audit details, visit [Hashlock's audit page](https://hashlock.com/audits/livermore-ai) or check the original report in the `/audit` folder of this repository.

 ## Learn More

 For more information about the Livermore Project, its tokenomics, and the underlying AI-driven investment platform, visit the [official whitepaper](https://www.investagentpro.com/solana_token_launch).